Insecto Nocturno is a webcomic created by writer Tony Corona and artist Jose Nieto.

-Gregory Gallardo is a man trapped in a mechanical armor working as the bodyguard for the mysterious criminal known as Dimitri, all with the promise of getting out of the armor and return to his life with his child.
+Gregory Gallardo is a man trapped in mechanical armor working as the bodyguard for the mysterious criminal known as Dimitri, all with the promise of getting out of the armor and returning to his life with his child.
 He will have to take some life-risking jobs against the "Republic Stars", the elite force of the country.

 Insecto Nocturno provides the following tropes: